cocos/cocos-docs/en/asset/bundle.md

   1. Resource subpackage is actually splitting out some textures, meshes into a separate packages, but the package is incomplete and illogical and cannot be reused.<br>
   while Asset Bundle is modularizing resources through logical division.
 The Asset Bundle includes resources, scripts, metadata and resource lists, so it is complete, logical and reusable, and we can load an entire scene or any other resources from Asset Bundle.
 By splitting the Asset Bundle, you can greatly reduce the number of `json` and the size of `settings.json` in the first package.

   2. Resource subpackage is essentially a basic function controlled by the mini game platform.
 For example, the WeChat Mini Game supports subpackage, and then Creator made a layer of encapsulation on top of that to help the developers set up resource subpackage.
-If the WeChat Mini Game doesn't support subpackage anymore, neither does the Creator.<br>
+If the WeChat Mini Game doesn't support subpackage anymore, neither does Creator.<br>
   While the Asset Bundle is designed and implemented entirely by Creator, it is a modular tool to help developers divide their resources, independent of the platform, and can theoretically be supported on all platforms.

   3. Resource subpackage is related to the platform, meaning that it needs to be set up in the way required by the platform.
 For example, the subpackage of the WeChat Mini Game cannot be placed on the remote server, and can only be placed on Tencent's server.<br>